moloud1987/UncertaintyFuseNet-for-COVID-19-Classification/README.md

-# This repository contains the code of the following paper: "UncertaintyFuseNet: Robust Uncertainty-aware Hierarchical Feature Fusion with Ensemble Monte Carlo Dropout for COVID-19 Detection"
+# UncertaintyFuseNet: Robust Uncertainty-aware Hierarchical Feature Fusion with Ensemble Monte Carlo Dropout for COVID-19 Detection
-# UncertaintyFuseNet-for-COVID-19-Classification
+This repository contains the code of the following paper: "UncertaintyFuseNet: Robust Uncertainty-aware Hierarchical Feature Fusion with Ensemble Monte Carlo Dropout for COVID-19 Detection"